 As they say, "timing is everything" and Paul makes it clear that we will have our new bodies at the proper time.
 That proper time is when the Father sends Jesus back to get us and take us to be with Him.
 The final resurrection is for those that have died in their sin by rejecting the grace of God through Jesus Christ.

-Then the end will come, when he hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.
-For he must reign until he has put all his enemies under his feet.
-The last enemy to be destroyed is death.
+then the culmination, when he hands over the Kingdom to God the Father, after having put an end to every rulership, yes, to every authority and power.
+For he has to rule until he puts all his enemies under his feet.
+The last enemy to be done away with will be death,

 Paul continues to speak about timing as he describes the time for Jesus' return.
 The phrase "has put everything under his feet" is a partial quote from Psalm 8.
 There, King David was worshiping God as he remembered the fact that the Creator of all things put man in charge of His creation.
 Man's pride has made many think that we are always going to be in control but judgment is coming when it will be made known that Jesus is Lord over all creation.
 Once that is established, Jesus will hand control back to the Father.